tvsnarayana/tech-interview-handbook/interview-tips/coding.md

 - Permutations of N = N! / (N-K)!
 - Combinations of N = N! / (K! * (N-K)!)

+### Geometry

+- When comparing euclidean distance between two points, just take d_x^2 + d_y^2.
+It is unnecessary to squareroot the value.

 ### Binary

 - To check if a number is a power of 2, `n & n-1 == 0`.